Interfaces

 - Create a Slack app at https://api.slack.com/apps

-- Enable Socket Mode in the app settings — generates an app-level token (
+- Enable Socket Mode — generates an app-level token (

 xapp-...) - Add bot token scopes: